 Perhaps Wilson settled on du Luht as a namesake because the Frenchman had actually been to “Duluth.”
-In 1679 he and a small party of French and Ojibwe reached Minnesota Point, carrying their canoes across the sandbar along a path near its base that the Ojibwe called Onigamiinsing (Little Portage).
+In 1679 he and a small party of French soldiers and Huron guides reached Minnesota Point, carrying their canoes across the sandbar along a path near its base that the Ojibwe called Onigamiinsing (Little Portage).

 Wilson’s audience likely sat on blankets not far from where du Lhut had portaged.
 Reif platted the path as Portage Street, and beginning in 1870 it was carved out of the sandbar and widened to become the Duluth Ship Canal.

 Wilson’s tale of du Lhut’s adventures and his anglicized suggestion of “Duluth” were enthusiastically received by the community’s early claim holders.
 Witnesses remembered anointing the choice with the popping of champagne corks and a toast, as the sun set, to Duluth, destined to become “Queen of the West.”

 Wilson got his land, but he never made a home in the town he had named.
 He left, as did most others, after the Financial Panic of 1857.
 By 1860 he was living in Terra Haute, Indiana, and ten years later he was editing and publishing a Presbyterian newspaper in Fort Madison, Iowa, where he died in 1886.